This baked falafel recipe uses canned chickpeas, fresh herbs and spices to create flavoursome and nutritious patties that the whole family can enjoy.

 - Add a little oil to a baking tray and turn/brush until the tray is coated.
-Roll around 1 tbsp of the mixture into a ball and repeat until the mixture is used up.
+Roll around 1 tablespoon of the mixture into a ball and repeat until the mixture is used up.
 Slightly flatten each ball to form patties and place it on the oiled tray.
 Turn to ensure both sides of the falafel have a light coating of oil.

 - Place in a preheated oven (190C /375F) and bake for 25 to 30 minutes, carefully flipping the falafels halfway through baking.
 Allow cooling for a few minutes before serving, as they cool they will firm up.

 A few of our favourite ways to enjoy freshly baked falafel....

 - SNACK / SNACKING BOARD - Serve at snack time with a couple of dips (e.g hummus, garlic & lemon yoghurt dip, avocado dip, tahini dip) and some veggie sticks.

 - IN A PITA SANDWICH - Fill toasted pita bread with salad, falafel and a lemon yoghurt dressing.

 - AS PART OF A SALAD BOWL - Great for adding a little protein to a salad.
 Use fresh and/ or roasted vegetables, throw in some pitta chips and top with a creamy dressing.

 Make Ahead & Storage Instructions

 - Make ahead: Prepare the falafel mixture up to 1 day in advance.
 Cover and refrigerate.
 Form patties and bake as recipe instructions.